odling/multiselect-with-filter-react/README.md

 # React Multiselect With Filter Implementation

-This repository is prepared to submit response to the [case study](https://docs.google.com/document/d/1WBbK7d7Ft3HE0qPyYmnV_uhyBdjdGBpB8rVId3L-bzs/edit?usp=sharing) given.
+This repository is published to demonstrate building a dynamic multiselect component with React and Typescript.
+An example implementation is prepared using Rick and Morty API.

-**For demonstration purposes, the app is deployed [here](https://multiselect-with-filter-react.vercel.app/).**
+**For demonstration purposes, the app is hosted [here](https://multiselect-with-filter-react.vercel.app/).**

 The project is bootstrapped with Create React App.
 Run `npm install` and then `npm start` to test.